Obama, EU lead condemnation of PKK attack on Turkey

 "The United States will continue our strong cooperation with the Turkish government as it works to defeat the terrorist threat from the PKK and to bring peace, stability and prosperity to all the people of southeast Turkey," Obama said in a statement.

-EU foreign policy chief Catherine Ashton expressed deep concern over the attacks and said the EU continued to view the PKK as a "terrorist" organisation.
+EU foreign policy chief Catherine Ashton expressed deep concern over the attacks and said the EU continued to view the PKK as a "terrorist" organization.

 "I was appalled to learn of today's shameful terrorist attacks in Turkey by the PKK.
 I condemn them in the strongest terms, and deeply regret the loss of life," Ashton said in a statement.